h2oai/h2o-world-2014-training/tutorials/supervised/classification/classification.R.md

 # Classification using Generalized Linear Models, Gradient Boosting Machines, and Random Forests in H2O

+###### This tutorial demonstrates classification modeling in H2O using generalized linear models (GLM), gradient boosting machines (GBM), and random forests.
+It requires an installation of the h2o R package and its dependencies.

 ### Load the h2o R package and start an local H2O cluster

+###### We will begin this tutorial by starting a local H2O cluster using up to 1 GB of Java heap storage and as much compute as the operating system will allow.

     library(h2o)
     h2oServer <- h2o.init(nthreads = -1)